Skip to main content

 If no excerpt is available, the plugin will automatically generate a short summary of the page content and feed that to the bot instead.
 This is ideal for creating page-specific chatbots.

-Tools are optional capabilities the chatbot can use during a conversation.
+Capabilities are optional features the chatbot can use during a conversation.
 They let visitors upload files, search the web, attach images, generate images, or use voice features when those options are enabled.
-Enable only the tools you want your chatbot to offer.
+Enable only the capabilities you want your chatbot to offer.

 File Upload

 File upload lets visitors attach a document to the current chat.
 AI Puffer reads the file, prepares it for the selected vector provider, and uses the matching file content as context for the visitor’s next messages.
-File upload uses the chatbot’s Vector provider setting: OpenAI, Pinecone, Qdrant, or Claude Files when the chatbot provider is Claude.
+File upload uses the chatbot’s Knowledge storage setting: OpenAI, Pinecone, Qdrant, Chroma, or Anthropic Files when the chatbot provider is Anthropic.
 Visitors can upload .txt and .pdf files.
 The frontend limit is 20 MB, but your WordPress or server upload limit can be lower.

 Text-based PDFs work best.
 Scanned PDFs may not provide usable text unless they contain OCR text.